kahalewai/als/als_standard.md

 ## 1. Introduction

 Agent Layer Security (ALS) defines a standardized security protocol for AI agent interactions over MCP, aggregating authorization, authenticity, and trust signals into a single protocol.
-ALS operates on top of MCP, similar to how TLS operates on top of HTTP or TCP (except ALS operates at the Application Layer, not the Transport Layer).
+ALS operates on top of MCP, similar to how TLS operates on top of TCP (except ALS operates at the Application Layer, not the Transport Layer).
 ALS is transport-agnostic and provides mechanisms for:

 * Authorization via cryptographically bound capability tokens
 * Authenticity via signed manifests and artifact hashes